-Celebrating women in leadership #IWD2022
+Celebrating women in leadership

-This International Women’s Day, we’re raising awareness of women in leadership and how organisations can achieve their best when there is a well-balanced team in charge of growing and developing their business.
+To mark International Women’s Day, we’re raising awareness of women in leadership and how organisations can achieve their best when there is a well-balanced team in charge of growing and developing their business.

 It’s something we feel extremely passionate about across the NRL Group, and we’re proud to say that two thirds of our Recruitment business leaders are female.
 With a similar proportion of our Group support office departments managed by experienced female leaders.

-Insight from the latest FTSE Women Leaders Review encouragingly saw an increase in women holding company board positions at the FTSE 100 firms, now standing at nearly 40%.
+Insight from the FTSE Women Leaders Review encouragingly saw an increase in women holding company board positions at the FTSE 100 firms, now standing at nearly 40%.
 However, at executive director level, just 13.5% of positions are held by female leaders.
 This study demonstrates that there is still a lot to do to address the balance, across all UK businesses not just the larger organisations on the FTSE 100 index.

 We sat down and spoke to our own fantastic female leaders, as they reflect on their own career development and how they feel they can help to make a difference.